Here you’ll find useful links to understand how your license works and the tools to install licenses, manage floating servers and diagnose problems

 Foundry License Tools (FLT)

 In order to use a floating license for products, you need to install Foundry License Tools (FLT) on your license server.
-(Do not install these on client machines).
-The FLT contains both FLEXlm and RLM license servers so they can be used to manage floating licenses for all The Foundry software.
+Do not install these on client machines.

 The FLT also contains a copy of the Foundry License Utility (FLU) and relevant license documentation.
-Once the Foundry License Tools are installed, the FLU will display additional tabs to allow you to manage your FLEXlm and RLM servers.
+Once the Foundry License Tools are installed, the FLU will display additional tabs to allow you to control your RLM license server.
+More information about this can be accessed via the Foundry Support Portal.

 Note: We do not recommend using a mobile server, like a laptop, that doesn't meet the following criteria: